Names | Beltane, Beltaine, Walpurgis Night, High May, Lady Day, Cetsamhain ( Counter Samhain) |

 How do we celebrate the Beltane festival today?

 Today we celebrate Beltane mainly with fire and dance.
-A wild festival to welcome the summer and to celebrate your own liveliness.
+A wild festival to welcome the summer and to celebrate your liveliness.

 Rituals for the Beltane festival